pimyn-girgis/Quine-McCluskey_Logic_Minimization/README.md

 ```
 ./QM/QM_Algorithm
 ```
-Larget input may be harder to display on the terminal, thus, we advise you save the output to a file using the following command
+Large input may be difficult to display on the terminal, thus, we advise you save the output to a file using the following command.
 ```
 ./QM/QM_Algorithm < in.txt > out.txt
 ```